Edunovaskills/EdunovaFrontend/README.md

-# Academix
+# Edunova

-This is single page application frontend module for Academix.
+This is single page application frontend module for Edunova.

 ## About